 Jelovica is a picturesque place on the backside of the national park.
-It offers a great location to spend a few days and offers easy access to Lubnice Village and is also the closest starting point for Pesic Katun.
-The climb to the Pesic or Senic Katuns is steep, but it makes the resulting views worth it as Pesic Lake is one of the least known but prettiest spots in the park.
+It offers a great location to spend a few days and offers easy access to Lubnice Village and is also the closest starting point for Senica Katun or Pesic Katun.
+The climb to the Senica or Pesica Katuns is steep, but it makes the resulting views worth it as Pesic Lake is one of the least known but prettiest spots in the park.
 So, if a group only has time for a day or two of hiking, this is a great launch point.

 - Lake Biograd to Lanista Katun – 3.7 km with 249 m elevation gain – intermediate singletrack trail with steep drops on left side of trail in places.
 (NOTE: Spots along this trail may require holding hands and helping each other at points.
 For safety reasons, this trail is not for headstrong kids determined to run ahead.)

 - Lake Biograd to Cmiljace Katun – 16.1 km – mostly fire road trails passing by Tutica Katun, near Sisko Jezero, Mokro Polje, and Katun Dolovi – in Cmiljace Katun sits the Bijelo Polje Planinski Dom or Mountain Hut

 - Lanista Katun to Sisko Lake area – 15 km – route through Padiška gora, Vragode, Jelina Katun and then to Sisko Lake (Šiško Jezero) along a fire road – Sisko glacial lake has a couple of nearby katuns for food and lodging including Rakovic Katun and Suvodo Katun.